NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 *Version 2.7+*

-Creates a NuGet package based on the specified nuspec or project file.
+Creates a NuGet package based on the specified `.nuspec` or project file.
 Note that the `pack` command requires MSBuild and will not work on Linux systems.
 On Mac OS X, you need to have Mono 4.4.2 or later installed.

-With Mono, you also need to adjust non-local paths in the .nuspec file to Unix-style paths, as nuget.exe will not itself convert Windows pathnames.
+With Mono, you also need to adjust non-local paths in the `.nuspec` file to Unix-style paths, as nuget.exe will not itself convert Windows pathnames.

 ### Usage